dolphindb/Tutorials_EN/DolphinDB_Programming_Guide.md

 In the examples above, SQL queries quote a vector and a dictionary directly.
 By integrating the programming language and SQL queries, the system uses hash tables to solve a problem that would have required subqueries and table joins.
 It makes the script more concise and easier to understand.
 More importantly, it improves the performance.

 DolphinDB introduces a SQL keyword 'exec'.
-Compared with 'select', the result returned by 'exec' can be a matrix, vector or scalar.
+Compared with 'select', the result returned by 'exec' can be a scalar, vector or matrix.
 The following example uses 'exec' and 'pivot by' to return a matrix.

 ```TXT
 exec first(wage) from emp_wage pivot by month, id